zpz/mpservice/docs/mpserver.rst

    the first two elements and multiply the sum by the third element.
    This is a light-weight operation, so we do it in a thread instead of a process.

-   We could have defined a subclass of :class:`ThreadWorker` (similar to the :class:`ProcessWorker` subclasses ``GetHead`` etc) and then wrap it in a :class:`ThreadServlet`.
+   We could have defined a subclass of :class:`Worker` and then wrap it in a :class:`ThreadServlet`.
-   For demonstration, we chose to use :func:`make_threadworker` to dynamically define and return such a class.
+   For demonstration, we chose to use :func:`make_worker` to dynamically define and return such a class.

 4. The output of the ThreadServlet becomes the input to ``Solute``.